Mining Intelligence and News

 Operations at Honeymoon were suspended in November 2013 in response to falling uranium prices, with the Project subsequently acquired by Boss Energy in 2015.

-Successful commissioning at Honeymoon, culminating in Boss producing its first drum of uranium.
+On 22 April 2024, Boss Energy announced a major milestone in producing the first drum of uranium.
 Ramp-up to steady-state production rate of 2.45Mlb of U3O8 per annum now underway.

 Owners